-If your kombucha is left out of refrigeration and gets warm, if there is any sugar in the bottle, your kombucha will begin to ferment again and become more sour and change flavor as the yeast and bacteria consume the remaining sugar and turn it into kombucha, a little more alcohol and CO2 gas.
-The pressure inside the bottle will increase and may increase so high that the bottle cap/can expands and may pop and fizz out all over the place when opened.
+If your kombucha/water kefir is left out of refrigeration and gets warm, if there is any sugar in the bottle, your kombucha/water kefir will begin to ferment again and become more sour and change flavor as the yeast and bacteria consume the remaining sugars and create more CO2 gas.
+The pressure inside the container will increase and may increase so high that the bottle cap/can expands and may pop and fizz out all over the place when opened.
 BE VERY CAREFUL IF THE CAN OR BOTTLE CAP IS TIGHT AND PUFFED OUT.
-A can or bottle of unpasteurized kombucha or water kefir could explode on its own if left out for too long.
+A can or bottle of unpasteurized kombucha or water kefir could explode on its own if left out of refrigeration for too long.
 When kombucha is left out of the fridge and it continues to ferment, the flavor will also change to become more sour.

-WARNING!
 If authentic, unpasteurized, live kombucha is left out too long, (if there is enough sugar in the bottle) the carbonation and the pressure inside the bottle may become too high causing the bottle to fizz all over the place when you open it, or the bottle may even explode.
 SO...
 BE VERY CAREFUL IF YOU ARE GOING TO LEAVE YOUR KOMBUCHA OUT OF THE FRIDGE!
 Or just keep it in the fridge until you are ready to drink it.

 Also, sometimes people find cold, carbonated beverages difficult to drink and prefer them a little warmer.

 You can leave it out of the fridge overnight then return it to the fridge in the morning.
 Overnight it will begin to re-ferment, creating more CO2 carbonation inside the bottle.
 The side effect of this is that the kombucha may taste less sweet and have slightly more alcohol.
 If overnight is not long enough, you can try leaving it out for 1-2 days before returning it to the fridge.
 You can also try using a SodaStream type machine to add carbonation to your beverage.

 100% Satisfaction Guaranteed.
 We want you to love our product as much as we do.
-Our policy is "Try it.
-If you don't love it, let us know and we'll replace it for FREE."
-If you are not 100% satisfied, please contact us at (425) 985-2364 or email firstname.lastname@example.org so we can ensure you have the best experience with our product possible!
+Our policy is "If you don't love our product, we'll replace it for FREE."
+If you are not 100% satisfied, please contact us at (425) 985-2364 or email firstname.lastname@example.org so we can ensure you have the best possible experience with our company!